NoBlackMagic/articles/bwtf/article.md

 > The best strategy to mitigate the risk of a _Big What The Fuck_ is **Testing**.

 I am not constraining the discussion to the source code.
-You should consider testing to be a strategy for a better life, whith or without code.
-A strategy that you conceive to fight the _BWTF_ which is always lurking behind every corner, anytime.
+You should consider testing to be a strategy for a better life, with or without code.
+A strategy that you can use to fight the _BWTF_.
+Which is always lurking behind every corner, always present.

 Say you plan to go holiday to the Red Sea, let's try to work out a test to stress that decision: